junikimm717/fls-assignment-public/syllabus.md

 Students are expected to be comfortable working in Unix/Linux environments and using the command line as their primary interface for development.

-It would be strongly preferred that students are capable of:
+It would be strongly preferred that students can:

 - Navigate and manipulate the filesystem using shell commands
 - Write and debug simple shell scripts